syntasso/instruqt-kubecon/09-gracefully-detect-an-update-request/assignment.md

 To do this, you need to add a conditional inside of where you catch the create error.

-For example, in the deployment create method, you already catch the error around line 68:
+For example, in `Code editor` tab navigate to `website_controller.go` and look for the following code snippet that you previously added (around line 77):

 ```
-  err := r.createDeployment(ctx, customResource)
+  err = r.Client.Create(ctx, newDeployment(customResource.Name, customResource.Namespace, customResource.Spec.ImageTag))
   if err != nil {
     log.Error(err, fmt.Sprintf(`Failed to create deployment for website "%s"`, customResource.Name))
     return ctrl.Result{}, err